ArpanaMishra/ArpanaMishra.github.io/README.md

 CS3590 Summer 2016
 Selective Reject ARQ Simulation

 This simulation project has been designed in Adobe Animate CC2015.2.
-There were not any known or detected bugs at the time of submission.
+There were no known or detected bugs at the time of submission.

 *************************************************************************************************************************************
 The Simulation is divided into five scenarios as follows: